Chart Color Schemes

 Yaroomba ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Yaroomba had a lower cultural diversity, with 79.3% born in Australia, 89.1% being citizens, and 94.7% speaking English only at home as of 2016 Census data.
-Christianity was the predominant religion, comprising 42.8%.
-Judaism, however, was overrepresented at 0.3%, compared to 0.1% regionally.
+Yaroomba's cultural diversity was found to be below average, with 79.3% of its population born in Australia, 89.1% being citizens, and 94.7% speaking English only at home.
+Christianity was the predominant religion in Yaroomba, comprising 42.8% of people.
+Judaism, however, was disproportionately represented at 0.3%, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity